 Working together for change

-- a 9 week intensive program that will prepare students to join a data science team upon graduation.
-By building an open and inclusive network, encouraging women to enter the tech sphere through free introductory courses, and providing partial scholarships, we can work towards a diverse and balanced field.
+By building an open and inclusive network and encouraging women to enter the tech sphere through free introductory courses we can work towards a diverse and balanced field.

 Looking to the future